ixa-ehu/ixa-pipe-nerc/README.md

 ````shell
 java -jar target/ixa-pipe-nerc-$version.jar (tag|train|eval) -help
 ````
-**Every option for training is well documented in the trainParams.prop properties file distributed with ixa-pipe-nerc**.
+**Every option for training is documented in the trainParams.prop properties file distributed with ixa-pipe-nerc**.
 Please do read that file!!

 ### Tagging